betable/betable-ios-sdk/README.md

     - (void)logout

 If you need to disassociate the current player with the betable object simply call the logout method.
 This handles destroying the cookies, resetting the authorize web browser, and removing the betable token.

+### Launching Other Web Views

+You can launch a couple of other web views for the other track endpoints.
+They all require you give the viewController that they will be displayed over modally.
+They all take an onClose method.
+To protect the user the onClose method does not return any information about what actions the user has taken while the webview is displayed.
+It will simply notifiy you that they browser has closed.

+#### Deposit

+    - (void)depositInViewController:(UIViewController*) onClose:(BetableCancelHandler);

+#### Withdraw

+    - (void)withdrawInViewController:(UIViewController*) onClose:(BetableCancelHandler);

+#### Wallet

+    - (void)walletInViewController:(UIViewController*) onClose:(BetableCancelHandler);

+#### Redeem

+    - (void)redeemPromotion:(NSString*) inViewController:(UIViewController*) onClose:(BetableCancelHandler);

+    For this you can pass in the promotion as the first argument.
+It should be a string version of the complete unencoded URL for the promotion.

 ### Betting